BY: Janine Mitchell

 She specialises in working with people to transform their lives by working with mindset and mental health.

 Janine runs stress management workshops and helps companies and organisations improve their performance by reducing stress in the workplace.
-She is a published researcher, hypnotherapist, EFT and NLP Practitioner.
+She is a published researcher, has a Masters Degree in Psychology and is a hypnotherapist, EFT and NLP Practitioner.

 Contact Janine if you would like to arrange a FREE consultation. [email protected]